pasharkey/OPMStatusSkill/README.md

 ## Motivation

-The motiviation for this project was primarily in the interest in learning how to develop a custom Alexa skill using Typescript.
+The motiviation for this project was primarily in the interest of learning how to develop a custom Alexa skill using Typescript.

 ## Installation